binkley/kotlin-veil/README.md

 ```
 FETCHING[] -> SELECT * FROM Bob
 ```
-Reading a pierceable object from the database:
+Reading a pierceable object from the fake database:
 ```
 PIERCED
 -------